Mentoring & Teaching

 • Shuxing Fang, USC: Large Magellanic Cloud infall in self-interacting dark matter cosmologies;

-• Abigail Lee, University of Pennsylvania → University of Chicago: Universality of subhalo disruption from Milky Way to galaxy cluster scales;
+• Abigail Lee, UPenn → University of Chicago: Universality of subhalo disruption from Milky Way to galaxy cluster scales;

-• Nyal McCrea, Central Washington Unversity (Simons-NSBP Scholar): Visualizing subhalo evolution in cosmological hydrodynamic simulations;
+• Nyal McCrea, CWU (Simons–NSBP Scholar): Visualizing subhalo evolution in cosmological hydrodynamic simulations;

 • Ellen Min, Caltech: Code development and Python implementation for Galacticus;